-Country: Worldwide; Algeria, Brazil, China, India, Morocco, Mexico, South Africa, Tunisia
+Country: Algeria, Brazil, Chile, China, India, Jordan, Morocco, Mexico, South Africa, Tunisia

 Lead executing agency: Energy ministries in participating partner countries

 When it comes to sustainable concepts for maintaining energy supply, Germany is a trendsetter, both in terms of its policies and the technology that it employs.
 The German Federal Ministry for Economic Affairs and Energy (BMWi) has made it its goal to promote Germany's approach in transitioning to clean energy as a role model on the global stage and to attract new partners.
-A key element of the German Government's energy-related foreign policy are its bilateral energy partnerships with countries that are significant players in energy production, transit and consumption.
+A key element of the German Government's energy-related foreign policy strategy are bilateral energy partnerships.

-Supported by the energy partnerships, the partner countries are expanding the use of renewable energies and are making greater use of efficient energy technologies.
-In so doing, they are sustainably safeguarding their energy supply in the long-term.
-Their contribution to mitigating climate change and alleviating global competition for ever-scarcer energy commodities also improves Germany's energy security in the long term.
+The partner countries are establishing a sustainable energy supply, for example by expanding the use of renewable energies and making greater use of efficient energy technologies.
+In doing so, they are sustainably safeguarding their energy supply in the long term.
+This contribution to mitigating climate change and alleviating global competition for ever-scarcer energy commodities also improves Germany's energy security in the long term.
 Germany's experiences in carrying out a transition to clean energy are recognised internationally and feed in to the energy policies of partner countries.

-- Preparing, conducting and carrying out follow-up work for intergovernmental talks and meetings of steering committees and working groups
+- Intergovernmental policy dialogue: Preparing, conducting and carrying out follow-up work for meetings of steering committees and working groups

 GIZ has established partnership secretariats in Berlin and the partner countries to support intergovernmental dialogue on energy policy issues.
 The secretariats function as a point of contact for stakeholders from Germany and other countries who wish to get involved in the energy partnerships.
 Active collaboration, particularly on the part of the private sector, is encouraged.
-Companies can recount their experiences and the challenges that they have faced in the course of their work, meaning that they filter in to the political dialogue.
+Companies can recount their experiences and the challenges that they have faced in the course of their work and thus contribute to the political dialogue.
 Businesses also have the opportunity to show how their energy technologies and services may help to solve specific problems.